reactjs/react.dev/src/content/learn/rendering-lists.md

 <Hint>

-You'll either need to convert `map` to a manual loop, or use a fragment.
+You'll either need to convert `map` to a manual loop, or use a Fragment.

 </Hint>